json420/degu/doc/index.rst

 Degu includes:

     *   **A lightweight HTTP server** that's easy to embed within applications

     *   **A matching HTTP client** carefully designed to harmonize with the server API

     *   **IO abstractions** used by the server and client to represent HTTP request and response bodies, with a particular focus on event streaming using chunked transfer-encoding

     *   **Test fixtures** that make it easy to create throw-away Degu server instances for unit testing

 Degu server applications are implemented according to the :doc:`rgi`, which is very much in the spirit of `WSGI`_ but does not attempt to be compatible with `CGI`_, nor necessarily to be compatible with any existing HTTP servers.

+Noteworthy Degu features:

+    *   Degu fully exposes HTTP chunked transfer-encoding semantics, including the optional per-chunk *extension*

+    *   Degu provides access to full IPv6 address semantics, including the *scopeid* needed for IPv6 link-local addresses

+    *   Degu transparently supports ``AF_INET``, ``AF_INET6``, and ``AF_UNIX``,
+        all through a single *address* argument

 Degu is being developed as part of the `Novacut`_ project.
 Packages are available for `Ubuntu`_ in the `Novacut Stable Releases PPA`_ and the `Novacut